Alone (radio series)

 Alone is a BBC Radio 4 situation comedy which stars Angus Deayton and is written by Moray Hunter.
 The show began with a pilot episode in January 2017, with the first series following on 26 April 2018.
 A third series began on 7 April 2021 followed by a fourth in August 2022.

+The song used throughout episodes is Some of Us by Starsailor.